ua-gist-604b-f23/postgis-osm-load/README.md

 This is `EPSG:4326`.

-### Create an `hawaii` database
+### Create a `hawaii` database
 Create a database for the OSM Data.
 You can do this through pgadmin but to make things more deterministic, type the following in a command window.
 Note that most of the following command is cruft required to pass the command to the server.
-The relevant SQL is simply `CREATE DATABASE hawaii`:
+The relevant SQL is simply `CREATE DATABASE hawaii`.

+We could connect to the database using a client like pgadmin and issue this command diretly through the query browser but we are going to use the docker container to do it since it exposes a couple concepts we will use later in this assignment:

 ```
 docker run --network gist604b --entrypoint sh mdillon/postgis -c 'psql -h postgis -U postgres -c "CREATE DATABASE hawaii"'